Making Tax Digital · Landlord guide · Back to pillar

 What software do landlords need for MTD?

 You need HMRC-recognised MTD-compatible software that maintains a digital link from your records to the submission.
 You cannot submit directly through HMRC's own portal.
+See GOV.UK for the current list of compatible products.
+For a deeper comparison, see our software guide for landlords.

 We set up and manage MTD-compatible software for every client.
 You do not need to configure it yourself — onboarding includes software setup, HMRC connection, and a walkthrough of the quarterly cadence.